From not-so-secret speakeasies to retro-fitted Victorian toilets, here's what London's finest subterranean bars have to offer below ground level.

 Evans & Peel Detective Agency, Earls Court

-One of a veritable fleet of 1920s Prohibition era-style speakeasies popping up all over town, Evans & Peel Detective Agency comes with the added excitement of having to complete a role play through an intercom with a 'detective' in order to get in.
+One of a veritable fleet of 1920s Prohibition era-style speakeasies all over town, Evans & Peel Detective Agency comes with the added excitement of having to complete a role play through an intercom with a 'detective' in order to gain entry into the downstairs bar.

-Shabby faded glory is the order of the day, with age spotted mirrors, cracked white tiles and filament bulbs galore, which make it a bit on the gloomy side.
-However, there's nothing shabby about the top draw cocktail list, which includes twists on old favourites such as 'The First Date' daiquiri, with added date and chilli syrup.
+Shabby-chic faded glory is the order of the day, with age-spotted mirrors, exposed brick walls and filament bulbs galore, which make it a bit on the moody side.
+However, there's nothing shabby about the top drawer cocktail list, which includes twists on old favourites such as 'The First Date' daiquiri, with added date and chilli syrup.

 Evans & Peel Detective Agency, 310c Earls Court Road, SW5 9BA

-South London's answer to Ronnie Scott's, Hideaway puts Streatham on the map.
-A spacious cabaret-style restaurant and wine bar a stone's throw from Streatham station, this popular local venue is one of the best places in London to listen to jazz, soul and blues music.
+South London's answer to Ronnie Scott's, Hideaway is a jewel on Streatham's cultural map.
+A spacious cabaret-style restaurant and wine bar a stone's throw from Streatham station, this popular local venue is one of the best places in London to listen to underground jazz, soul and blues music.
 Much less crowded than Soho, it's easy to get in, tickets are rarely more than £15, and the standard of performers is sky high.

 Hideaway, 2 Empire Mews, Stanthorpe Rd, off Streatham High Rd, SW16 2BF